 Add extra flavour and moisture by stuffing the chicken with a quartered onion or lemon, as well as robust herbs like rosemary and thyme.
 Or save time with a pack of Greggs Sage and Onion Stuffing Mix.

 How to tell if chicken is cooked

-To test if the chicken is cooked, insert a meat thermometer into the meat between the leg and breast.
+To test if the chicken is heated all the way through, insert a meat thermometer into the meat between the leg and breast.
 Cooked chicken should be between 76°C and 82°C. Be careful not to hit the bone, as this can affect the reading.